-Sift the flour and salt into a large bowl.
+Sift together the flour and salt into a large bowl.

-When you're ready to bake the cookies, preheat the oven to 350 degrees F. Line two 9- by 13-inch baking sheets with parchment paper.
+When you're ready to bake the cookies, preheat the oven to 350 degrees F. Line two 9 by 13-inch baking sheet with parchment paper.

 Remove the dough from the refrigerator and let it soften slightly.
 Using a rolling pin dusted with flour, roll out one of the dough quarters, (keeping the others refrigerated until you need them), on a lightly floured work surface to 1/4- to 1/8-inch thickness.
 Cut the cookies into the desired shapes, and then use a metal spatula to transfer the cookies to one of the prepared baking sheets, spacing about 1 1/2 inches apart.
 Sprinkle the cookies with decorating sugar, if desired.

 Bake the cookies until they are light brown around the edges and on the bottom, 8 to 12 minutes.
 Cool briefly on the sheets, and use a metal spatula to transfer the cookies to a wire rack to cool completely.

 You can cut these cookies into any shapes you choose, but in our house we choose to cut them into the shape of a pig (pig cutters can be found online or in specialty baking stores).

 This recipe has been updated and may differ from what was originally published or broadcast.